danielnoon/wtag/README.md

    2. `GCP_BUCKET_NAME`: name of your bucket
    3. `JWT_SECRET`: secret to sign your JSON Web Tokens with
    4. `GOOGLE_APPLICATION_CREDENTIALS`: path to JSON file containing GCP authentication information
-      * Tip: if you're deploying from a public GitHub repository, *DO NOT* push a json file with the configuration.
+      * Tip: if you're deploying from a public GitHub repository, *DO NOT* push a json file with the configuration into the repo.
+It contains very sensitive information.
 Make another variable called `GOOGLE_CONFIG` and set it to *the entire contents* of the JSON file.
 Then set `GOOGLE_APPLICATION_CREDENTIALS` to `./config/gcp.json`.
 4. Install the dependencies with `npm i`
 5. Build the app with `npm run build`
 6. Start the app with `npm start`

+## How do I access my server with a front-end?
+There's one available that anyone may use!
+Head on over to [https://wtag.supermegadex.net/init](https://wtag.supermegadex.net/init) to set up your server for the first time.

+It will ask you for your deployment url, which is the url you go to that returns "Hello, world!"
+That should give you back your owner access code.
+When you register for an account with this code, your account will become the owner.
+Make sure no one knows your deployment URL or access code before you register, or you might lose the ability to make the owner account!